Together against the fossil error. Stop the CCS Act. Real climate protection solutions now.

 Nutzwerk Hamburg Global e.V.

-Ecumenical Work of the Northern Church
+Ecumenical Work of the North Church

 Parents for Future Nordfriesland